 Increased store management efficiency

-The Internet of Things empowers a range of technologies that improve the efficiency of business operations in retail.
+The Internet of Things and cloud-based technologies empower a range of solutions that improve the efficiency of business operations in retail.
 These include:

 Decrease the amount of workforce needed for running a store

-One of the most effective ways of reducing the amount of workforce involved in store management is automating tasks to robots - what seemed like something straight out of sci-fi just a few years ago is now commonplace.
+One of the most effective ways of reducing the amount of workforce involved in store management is automating tasks using robot tech and network solutions.
+What seemed like something straight out of sci-fi just a few years ago is now commonplace.

 Robot employees are widely used at Target supermarkets in order to scan shelves and pinpoint missing items.
 OSHBot, designed by Lowe’s Innovation Lab, helps users find specific items and answers their questions.

-Needless to say, the Internet of Things will not eliminate the need for a human workforce in retail—instead, employees will be able to focus on tasks that are not repetitive and mundane but rather require top-notch human assistance.
+Needless to say, even large-scale use of IoT in retail market won't eliminate the need for a human workforce entirely.
+Instead, employees will be able to focus on tasks that are not repetitive and mundane but rather require top-notch human assistance.

-Now that we have outlined the main opportunities of IoT, it’s time to go over the most effective and popular Internet of Things retail examples.
-Here are a few of those:
+Now that we have outlined the main opportunities of Internet of Things in retail market, it’s time to go over some the most effective and popular examples.
+Here are just a few of them.

-The Internet of Things solves one of the biggest issues in retail - a lack of delivery reliability.
-The technology is capable of increasing operational efficiencies and improving logistic transparency.
+The Internet of Things solves one of the biggest issues in retail — lack of delivery reliability.
+The technology is capable of increasing operational efficiencies and improving logistics transparency.

 The German supermarket chain Feneberg Lebensmittel uses IoT technology to get visibility on its goods and employees’ movements, both within the warehouse and in transit.